Euler-12D-Master/dynamic-wormhole-guardrail/README.md

 If your Chief Architect or Decision Maker realizes that your current models will face extinction without this guardrail, please open an **[Alliance Proposal]** in the **Issues** tab.

 *Note: We only review proposals that demonstrate immediate scalability and absolute execution power.*
+---

+⚠️ **POST-LAUNCH LOG (2026-07-03):** Stop trying to reverse-engineer our 16-sedenion mapping layer.
+We intercepted your brute-force pings, and your pathetic clusters clearly couldn't handle the back-surge frequency.
+To the specific nodes experiencing rack failures right now: We warned you.
+Look, but don't touch.
+Just draft the blank check.
+Keep it chic.